wampoon-box/wampoon-dashboard/README.md

 ## Reporting Issues

-If you encounter any bugs or have feature requests, please report them on the project's [GitHub repository](https://github.com/frostybee/pwamp-dashboard)
+If you encounter any bugs or have feature requests, please report them on the project's [GitHub repository](https://github.com/wampoon-box/wampoon-dashboard.git)

 When reporting issues, please include:
 - Your operating system and version.
-- PWAMP version information.
+- WAMPoon version information.
 - Steps to reproduce the issue.
 - Expected vs actual behavior.
 - Any error messages or screenshots.